stoeps13/connections-doc/source/admin/admin/r_admin_profiles_admin_props.md

 ProfilesService.reloadFullReportsToCache\(\)
 :   Forces a reload of the full report-to chain cache from the Profiles database.
 This command does not take any arguments.

+    !!! note
-    **Note:** If the full report-to cache is disabled, it cannot be reloaded.
+    If the full report-to cache is disabled, it cannot be reloaded.
 This command fails when the cache is disabled.

 ProfilesService.updateDescription\(String user\_email\_addr, String new\_content\_for\_description\_field\)
 ProfilesService.updateDescription\(String user\_email\_addr, String new\_content\_for\_description\_field, String orgId\)